pawl/HearthstoneCollectionExporter/README.md

 # HearthstoneCollectionExporter
-Exports your hearthstone collection to a CSV using HearthMirror
+Exports info about your hearthstone collection to a CSV using HearthMirror and HearthDb

 # Usage (requires Windows)
 1. Download the latest release.